abelmagnag0/mrms-reflectivity-radar/readme.md

   ```

 - During startup the backend logs whether the bundle directory was found; ensure the build command runs successfully so `frontend/dist` exists before boot.
+- The backend now accesses the public MRMS bucket without AWS credentials, so no additional secrets are required for Render.

 ---